 About the Gate House

-John Grimes--ower of the former hotel in Sykesville, built by James Sykes and destroyed in 1868
+John Grimes--ower of the former hotel in Sykesville, built by James Sykes and destroyed by a flood in 1868, and a broken spoon from the hotel found along the Patapsco River.

 The B&O railroad tracks into town and (in the distance) the Sykesville Hotel which washed away in the flood of 1868.